Sagallo: History

 In 1883, Nikolai Ivanovich Ashinov, a Russian adventurer and burgess of Penza (b.
 1856) had visited Abyssinia (the Ethiopian Empire) in order to establish clerical and political ties between the two countries.
 After his return to Russia, Achinov voiced his plans for an 1888 expedition to the Gulf of Tadjoura to establish a settlement, while claiming to be a free Cossack.
 Achinov assured the participants that Mohammed Loitah had permanently leased him land in the region.
 It was purely on his own initiative, and without the involvement of the Russian government, that on 10 December 1888, Achinov along with 165 Terek Cossacks boarded the Kornilov, a ship heading from Odessa to Alexandria.
 The expedition then boarded the Lazarev which brought them to Port Said.
 There, Achinov rented the Austrian ship Amfitrida, which entered the Gulf of Tadjoura on 6 January 1889.
 The expedition was greeted by a group of Ethiopian priests.
-The French foreign office demanded an explanation of Achinov's actions and the Russian ambassador in Paris distanced the Russian Empire from him.
+The French foreign office demanded an explanation for Achinov's actions and the Russian ambassador in Paris distanced the Russian Empire from him.
 On January 14, the abandoned Egyptian fort of Sagallo was chosen as the new base of the expedition.
 Achinov named the fort "New Moscow" (Новая Москва).
 A tent was erected to serve as the church of St. Nicholas and a flag of the expedition was raised.

 Later, several French colonists escaped to Obock, informing their comrades of the settlement's whereabouts.
 On 5 February, the Cossacks noticed a French cruiser and three French gunboats.
 An ultimatum was issued, but Achinov did not surrender.
 The artillery barrage that followed left six Russian colonists dead and 22 wounded.
 Achinov and his men subsequently fled Sagallo, returning the settlement to French control.

 In 1977, after three referendums, the French Territory of the Afars and the Issas finally became independent from France as the newly formed country of Djibouti.
 By this point, the water had become scarce, and the community of Sagallo used generators to run water pumps, even though it often fell short of raising enough cash to purchase diesel to power the generators.
 In the early 21st century, however, a UNICEF-backed project installed solar panels on a hill to power a submersible pump that now delivers the water whenever needed.